 - Age: According to the American Cancer Society, the average age at diagnosis is 67.

-- Gender: Men are a little more likely to develop the disease than women.
+- Gender: Men are more likely to develop the disease than women.

-- Hereditary condition: Although most small bowel cancers occur without a known hereditary bond, there are some inherited conditions that can lead to a higher risk.
+- Hereditary condition: Although most small bowel cancers occur without a known hereditary bond, some inherited conditions can be higher risk.

 - Poliposis adenomatosa familiar (FAP).

-- Hereditary nonpolyposis colorectal cancer (HNPCC): also called Lynch syndrome.
+- Hereditary nonpolyposis colorectal cancer (HNPCC): is also called Lynch syndrome.

 - Canz-Jeghers Syndrome (PJS).